75% off

 What is PAYG withholding in Australia?

-PAYG withholding is an accumulative tax that employers pay to the Australian Taxation Office (ATO) for businesses in Australia on behalf of their employees.
+The PAYG meaning in Australia is ‘pay as you go’ – PAYG withholding is an accumulative tax that employers pay to the Australian Taxation Office (ATO) for businesses on behalf of their employees.

 The simplest way to ensure you meet your obligations is to use Single Touch Payroll (STP), a process that automatically reports to the ATO so you don't have to.
 You need to ensure all PAYG instalments are up-to-date before you file your income tax return.
 The purpose of this is to ensure your tax assessment takes all contributions throughout the year into account.